© S I Richards

 Still up on his chair the leader motions for silence which falls instantly.
 His next order, is so quiet that I can’t hear what he’s saying but, one by one, the others join in until they are all chanting the same thing over and over:

 Slowly, steadily, the chanting gets louder:

-Only one of two things can have happened to him - both of them are bad.
-If the ship’s on the sea, he’ll be at the mercy of the sharks in the deep black water.
+Only one of two things can have happened to him.
+If the ship is on the sea, he’ll be at the mercy of the sharks in the deep water.
 If the ship’s on land, he’ll hit the ground, a bone-breaking forty feet below.

-There’s nothing we can do for him without putting us all in danger.
-Terrified, we duck down and retreat back into the jungle.
+There’s nothing we can do for him.
+Terrified, we retreat back into the jungle.

 ‘Robert,’ Dad pants, ‘They mustn’t know we’re here!
 We’ve got to bury the dinghy NOW!’

-So we have no choice; we leave that poor young man to his fate.
+So, we have no choice—we leave that poor young man to his fate.
 As we sneak away, two emotions battle inside me.
-The first is horror; horror that the rabble actually found that brutal punishment funny.
-The second is relief: that they’re still laughing so loud that we don’t hear the splash... or the young man’s agonised screams.
+The first is horror; horror that the rabble actually find that brutal punishment funny.
+The second is relief: relief that they are still laughing so loud that we don’t hear the splash...or the young man’s agonised screams.